COALITION OF DIVERSE GROUPS REPRESENTING MILLIONS OF AMERICANS PUSHING FOR SENATE VOTE FOLLOWING HISTORIC COMMITTEE MARKUP

 HRC President Chad Griffin said: “It is shameful and embarrassing that past Congresses have failed to pass federal employment protections for LGBT Americans even though fair-minded leaders have advocated for its passage for years.
 As we experience the bipartisan sea change on LGBT equality, we call on Congress to seize this historic opportunity and ensure that workers are not unfairly treated based on who they are or who they love.”

-Wade Henderson, president and CEO of The Leadership Conference on Civil and Human Rights, said: “Bias or prejudice should never stand in the way of a person getting or keeping a job.
-America affirmed this in 1964 with the passage of the Civil Rights Act, when it guaranteed women, people of color, and religious minorities the right to be hired, paid and promoted according to their merits and not shunned because of who they are.
+Wade Henderson, president, and CEO of The Leadership Conference on Civil and Human Rights said: “Bias or prejudice should never stand in the way of a person getting or keeping a job.
+America affirmed this in 1964 with the passage of the Civil Rights Act when it guaranteed women, people of color, and religious minorities the right to be hired, paid and promoted according to their merits and not shunned because of who they are.
 It is time for the federal government to lead the nation once again in protecting the right of every person in the U.S. to work hard, contribute to their communities, and pursue the American Dream with all the zeal they can muster.”

 National Center for Transgender Equality Executive Director Mara Keisling said: “A job is more than just a job.
 Having a job means access to health care and ensuring the security of our families.
 Today, too many trans people are denied that opportunity because of who they are.
-As Congress debates a bill that most Americans already believe is law, transgender and LGB Americans continue to be denied jobs, promotions and fair wages.
+As Congress debates a bill that most Americans already believe is the law, transgender and LGB Americans continue to be denied jobs, promotions, and fair wages.
 Right now, Senators are the only ones who can take action to stop that.
 The U.S. Senate must act now to make it possible for all Americans to contribute to our economy and our country.”

 Rea Carey, executive director of the National Gay and Lesbian Task Force, said: “Most Americans believe that everyone should have access to the American Dream, free from discrimination because of who they are or who they love.
-The good news is that we can do something immediately to stop discrimination in the work place if the Senate acts now to pass ENDA.”
+The good news is that we can do something immediately to stop discrimination in the workplace if the Senate acts now to pass ENDA.”

 SEIU International President Mary Kay Henry said: “It’s unacceptable that in the year 2013 lesbian, gay, bisexual and transgender workers have no federal legal protection against workplace discrimination.
-The American people overwhelmingly favor laws that protect people from workplace discrimination based on sexual orientation and gender identify.
+The American people overwhelmingly favor laws that protect people from workplace discrimination based on sexual orientation and gender identity.
 Lawmakers should heed the public will, pass ENDA and send a clear message that we are not a nation that tolerates different sets of rules based on age, sex, sexual orientation or gender identity, ethnicity, race, or religion.”

 ADVOCACY LETTER: COSPONSOR THE EMPLOYMENT NON-DISCRIMINATION ACT